Optimal Execution and Macroscopic Market Making: Connection with Market Making

-A typical example would be $g(\boldsymbol{u}) = \frac{1}{N-1}\sum_{j = 1}^{N - 1} u^j$.
-The final condition of Definition \ref{paper 3 temp price impact} is adopted for technical reasons.
+The final condition in Definition \ref{paper 3 temp price impact} is adopted for technical reasons.
 The intuition is that the joint influence of all the others on $f^i$ is dominated by the one of the $i$-th entry. \end{remark}

 \kong